jh508/Easy-Way-Out/README.md

-# Easy-Way-Out
+# PZ: Quick Reset
-A mod for Project Zomboid which allows the player to choose the easy way out instead of counting down their final days.
+A mod for Project Zomboid which allows the player to quickly reset their character, avoiding zombification and allowing their character to rest in peace.